Trump's budget director claims Obama was 'manipulating' jobs data

 Friday's report marked the 18th month in a row that unemployment was at or below 5% -- a level considered low by most economists.

--- CNNMoney's Patrick Gillespie, Julia Horowitz and Heather Long contributed to this story.
+-- CNNMoney's Cristina Alesci, Patrick Gillespie, Julia Horowitz and Heather Long contributed to this story.